-4. Can You Layer Chemical & Physical Sunscreens?
+5. Can You Layer Chemical & Mineral Sunscreens?

-That’s the only difference between them.
+There’s a common myths that mineral and chemical UV filters work differently.
+That’s not true.
 ALL UV filters work by creating a film on the skin that absorbs UV rays and turns them into a less damaging form of energy (heat).
 Some UV filters also reflect a small amount of UV light away from your skin.

 Related: Sunscreen Math: Can You Add Up SPF?

 6. Should I Pat or Rub Sunscreen On?

 I’m Team Pat all the way.
 If you think I’m crazy, I totally get it.
 Sunscreen is thick, so it takes a few minutes to pat it in.
 Rubbing it on makes application much faster.
 But faster doesn’t always equal more effective.
 Scientific studies have proven that patting sunscreen on is the right way to do it.

 A 2006 study found that “protection by a four star-rated sunscreen (with UVA protection) was optimal when applied as a thin film (40-60% at 2 mg cm(-2)) but less so when rubbed into the skin (37% at 4 mg cm(-2) and no significant protection at 2 mg cm(-2)), possibly due to cream filling crevices, which reduced film thickness.”

 Before we go any further, thin film doesn’t mean you can apply less than the recommended amount.
 It means that, when you apply it properly, sunscreen should form a thin layer on your skin.
 If you rub the sunscreen in, you could REMOVE it a little here and there, reducing the thickness of the film (and the sun protection it provides) in some areas.
 If you want to rub it in, do it as gently as possible so as not to compromise this thin film.